Cheggin/AGI-House-Web-Agent-Build-Day/README.md

 > **Notes**
 > - this app is a work in progress, we are continuously improving the functionality and user experience.
 > - as of sept.
 29, 2024, the backend is mocked and the main functionality is to autofill the Rochester Regional Health application form with mock data.
 More features will be added soon.
+> - From Reagan: We hope to potentially turn this into a full-fledged job platform and perhaps host it with auth and a domain!
+We could also use Browser Use to do this by scraping / searching for open job applications regularly!